watacoso/hlab/docs/_docs/x86-autoinstall-ubuntu.md

 In this case `storage` is keep to its defaults, letting the installer to configured a default partitioning using LVM.

 This configuration installs SSH server and disables user passwords.
-SSH authorized keys are addedd to default user configured `ricsanfre`.
+SSH authorized keys are addedd to default user configured `watacoso`.

 ```yml
 #cloud-config